cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 The `owner_address` is provided as well and hence a validator can change the owner of a consumer chain as well.
 Because of this, the `MsgUpdateConsumerChain` needs to contain two signatures: one for the old and one for the new owner address.

-The `initial_height`, `spawnTime`, etc. exist in `MsgUpdateConsumerChain` but are only be applicable if the chain is still in the prelaunched phase.
-This can be achieved by looking if there is an ongoing `ConsumerAdditionProposal` for this `consumerID`, and then changing the fields of ths proposal.
+The `initial_height`, `spawnTime`, etc. exist in `MsgUpdateConsumerChain` but can only be modified if the chain is still in the prelaunched phase.
+This can be achieved by looking if there is an ongoing `ConsumerAdditionProposal` for this `consumerID`, and then changing the fields of this proposal.
 The other fields such as `allowlist`, etc. can be changed at any point before or after a chain has started.

 #### Stop a Consumer Chain
 With the `MsgStopConsumerChain` we can stop any Opt In chain at any moment.
 Note that all relevant state for this consumer chain